The Solstice 100

 What is the Solstice 100?

-The trails will consist of bridleways, byways, double & singletrack, cycle paths, forest tracks and quiet lanes, all with a wide variety of surfaces.
-There are no mountains, but this single loop event is one of the longest of its kind in the UK..
+The route, around 75% off-road, will consist of bridleways, byways, double & singletrack, purpose-built MTB trails, cycle paths, forest tracks and quiet lanes, all with a wide variety of surfaces.
+We’ve reduced the distance to 100km as there is a monstrous 7000ft of elevation to endure!
 Are you up for the challenge?

 Our chosen charity is Animals in Need Northamptonshire